Categories

 One night, while at bible college, “granny Chrissy” came to my mind…

-She was not really my grandmother, but when my parents sent me to school in Greece at the age of 9 (because they were too busy working and could not control me), I stayed at my uncle Paris’ house (my father’s brother), and granny Chrissy took care of me.
+She was not really my grandmother, but when my parents sent me to school in Greece (when I was nine years old because they were too busy working and could not control me properly), I stayed at my uncle Paris’ house (my father’s brother), and granny Chrissy took care of me.

 She loved me and took good care of me during those two years that I spent in Athens.